django-cms/djangocms-frontend/docs/reference.rst

     Lists the choices for the tag field of all djangocms-frontend plugins.
     ``div`` is the default tag.

+    These tags appear in Advanced Settings of some elements for editors to chose from.

 .. py:attribute:: settings.DJANGOCMS_FRONTEND_GRID_SIZE

     Defaults to ``12``.

 .. py:attribute:: settings.DJANGOCMS_FRONTEND_GRID_CONTAINERS